Romanitou31/ProjetInterpromo2020/README.txt.txt

 Youtube :
 Step 1 : Open the file 'Report_Notebook_Youtube.ipynb'
 Step 2 : Change the variable "path" for PhantomJs path.
 Choose the phantomJs linux.
-Step 3 : Change the json save path in "createJson" function and in "global implementation" part.
+Step 3 : Change the json save path in "global implementation" part (2 path to change) and in "descriptive statistics on recovered data" .
 Step 4 : Change the variable "take7days" in "URLlist" call function.
 Write 'True' if you want only the video published the 7 last days, or "False" if you want all video published.
 Step 5 : Export the file "Report_Notebook_Youtube" in py.file.
 Step 6 : Connect to OSIRIM